 Scaled Score Estimations

-Because the actual conversion process is proprietary, neither we nor any third-party is able to provide a truly accurate conversion.
+Because the actual raw-to-scaled-score conversion process is proprietary, neither our analyses, nor any analyses by a third-party, is able to provide a truly accurate conversion.
 Thus, we believe the most valuable metric on these tests is percentile rank.
 We provide scaled score estimates for illustrative purposes only.

 The raw score on this test should be used as an indicator of areas of strength and areas for growth.
 Before the next practice test, spend time reviewing those topics where there is room for growth.
 You can also use your relative performance to help you understand which schools to prioritize in your specialized high schools ranking.